prezet/prezet-web/prezet/content/features/syntax-highlighting.md

 ---
 title: Syntax Highlighting with Phiki
-date: 2025-05-21
+date: 2025-10-17
 category: Customization
 excerpt: Learn how to enhance your Prezet blog with syntax highlighting using Phiki, a powerful and easy-to-use solution built into Prezet 1.1+.
 image: /prezet/img/ogimages/features-syntax-highlighting.webp
 ---

-Starting with Prezet v1.1, syntax highlighting is provided out of the box using [phikiphp/phiki](https://github.com/phikiphp/phiki), a modern PHP-based syntax highlighter that's fully integrated with the CommonMark ecosystem.
-This guide explains how to configure and use this feature to make your code blocks visually appealing and readable.
+Prezet v1.1+ includes syntax highlighting out of the box via [phikiphp/phiki](https://github.com/phikiphp/phiki), a modern PHP-based highlighter fully integrated with CommonMark.

 ## How It Works

-Phiki is automatically included and configured in Prezet v1.1+.
-When you write code blocks in your markdown files Phiki will apply syntax highlighting based on the language you specify.
-This happens when the markdown file is parsed and rendered into HTML.
+Phiki automatically highlights code blocks based on the language you specify.
+Highlighting happens during markdown parsing when the file is rendered to HTML.

-For example, here's a PHP code block rendered with Phiki using MaterialTheme:
+Here's an example of some php code using the MaterialTheme:

 ```php
 public function handle(): int